 Modern Western, or medical acupuncture, treatment is designed to treat a wide range of health conditions, including tension headaches, migraines and a range of other musculoskeletal conditions, such as chronic pain and muscle pain.
 The British Acupuncture Society has over 2,500 members.
 It’s sometimes advisable to discuss acupuncture treatment with your GP in the first instance.

-If you would like to discuss medical acupuncture as part of your osteopathy treatment please mention on the call or add comments to the booking if done online.
+If you would like to discuss medical acupuncture as part of your osteopathy treatment please mention on the call or add comments when booking your osteopathy appointment when booking online.